When you think of skeletons or imagine what our ancestors looked like, do you imagine their teeth looking like ours today?

 While we may not think our oral cavity has much in common with that of a lion or other mammals, the truth is that the underlying process of tooth growth is exactly the same.

 Take, for example, cows.
-Since their diet is primarily grass, they have blunt, flat teeth to help gnaw on and grind down their food.
+Since their diet is primarily grass, they have blunt, flat tooth to help gnaw on and grind down their food.
 In some instances, researches have been able to trace the shape of these modern mammal teeth back to dinosaurs.
 What started as a single pointed tooth that was well positioned to tear raw meat, our teeth now have several peaks and a flatter platform for crushing grains.
 The ability of mammals to consume a diverse array of food allows them (and us!) to survive in a wide variety of environments.

 Our ability to adapt coupled with nature taking the lead has led to teeth the are perfectly adapted to fit our needs.
-That’s just one of many reasons why it’s so important to take care of our teeth!
+That’s just one of many reasons why it’s so important to take care of them!
 Millennia of adaptions has led us to where we are, so let’s not take it for granted!